Lohana: Origin

-According to historian Richard Burton, Lohanas originate in Lohanpur in Multan district of Punjab (now in Pakistan).
-Matthew A. Cook adds that according to Burton, Lohana's largely Punjabi origin can be considered on basis of "features and manners, ceremonies and religious opinions as well as their surnames."
-André Wink states that Lohanas were originally a sub-division of Jats.
+The Lohanas belong to Vaishya caste, traditionally merchants in Hindu caste system, although they claim that they are of Kshatriya origin.

+According to André Wink, at least in the Muslim sources, Lohanas appear to be subdivisions of the Jats or to be put on a par with the Jats of Chacha's Sind.
+According to David Cheesman, the Lohana who immigrated from Punjab to Sindh in the distant past, may have been descended from the people also known as Lohana who fled from Sindh after the Arab conquest of 711.
+Matthew A. Cook argues that many Punjabis migrated to Sindh during the eighteenth century and got assimilated into the Lohana community.

-According to Jürgen Schaflechner, there are many similarities between Punjabi Khatris and Lohanas, both of whom recruited Saraswat Brahmins as priests, have common religious rituals, mythologies, and even intermarried.
-Many Punjabi Khatris and Bhatias were also absorbed into the Lohana fold.
-Schaflechner cites the historian Rowe who states that "low ranking" Saraswat Brahmins originating in Balochistan formed a symbiotic relationship with castes such as Khatris, Lohanas, etc. who were trying to raise their varna status - which in turn would benefit the Saraswat Brahmins as well.
+U.T Thakur writes that there are many similarities between Aroras, Khatris, Bhanushalis and Lohanas, all of whom recruited Saraswat Brahmins as priests.
+Lari says the Bhatias, Khatris and Lohanas even intermarried.
+Schaflechner cites the historian Rowe who states that "low ranking" Saraswat Brahmins originating in Balochistan formed a symbiotic relationship with castes such as Khatris, Lohanas, etc. who were trying to raise their varna status – which in turn would benefit the Saraswat Brahmins as well.
 For this purpose, certain religious texts were written during the British Raj era.

-Sindhi Lohanas are considered a collection of Vaishya castes.
-Other than Brahmins and Bhatias, all Sindhis are grouped under the Lohana caste.
-Although classified as Vaishya in the ritual hierarchy and having been traditionally traders, they claim Kshatriya origin based on their belief that they are from the lineage of Ram.
-They claim that they are the descendents of Lava of the Ramayana.
-This claim was more common in the Lohanas of Sindh as per Schaflechner.
-A "mytho-historic" legend prevalent in the community is that the Hindu God Varuna built an iron fort for some Rathore Rajputs to protect them.
-Lohanas claim that the fort "disappeared" after 21 days and the Rathores were then called "Lohana", a word the community interprets as "those of iron".

-However, as per Pierre Lachaier their name derives from the city of Lohargadh in Lahore district of Punjab (now in Pakistan).
-Before their traditional occupation of traders, both the Lohanas and Bhatias were involved in the profession of Agriculture.
-Goswami states that their ritual position was "ambiguous", and, "they were considered neither a high nor a low caste".
-The community could be traced back to 300 BC.
+However, as per Pierre Lachaier, their name derives from the city of Lohargadh in Lahore district of Punjab (now in Pakistan).
+Before their traditional occupation of traders, both the Lohanas and Bhatias were involved in the profession of agriculture.
+Goswami states that their ritual position was "ambiguous", and "they were considered neither a high nor a low caste".

 Sub-divisions

+Sindhi Lohana

 Vast majority of Sindhi Hindus are Lohanas.
 Sindhi Lohanas have since been divided into several groups, among which are a traditionally more educated "upper section" called "Amils", who served as scribes to the Muslim rulers and a less educated "lower section" called "Bhaibands", who were traders: